 Isaiah 28:16, 28:18, Ephesians 2:20

 A person may ask ‘how can believing in Christ allow them to receive forgiveness of their sins and everlasting life?’
-The answer; The risen Lord Jesus Christ prays to his Father (God), so that fallen humans (sinners) may be completely forgiven of their wrong deeds.
-That’s why it says Christ;
+The answer; The risen Lord Jesus Christ prays to his Father (God), so that fallen human (sinners) may be completely forgiven of their wrong deeds.
+With the above, a believer in Messiah (Christ) believes for such grace – and should it be G-d’s will, this is done by the Lord Jesus Christ;

 ‘…makes intercession for the transgressors.’